-Marriage and Money Question for Ourselves: Am I using money or is money using me?
+For Richer, for Poorer Question for Ourselves: Am I using money or is money using me?
 Does it cause me to wander from my faith?
 What would my husband say about me and my spending or saving habits?

 It boils down to this: like sex, money is very much a part of our marriage covenant.
 While the world is busy telling us its thoughts, we want the truth about money and marriage from our Creator God.